CONTACT INFORMATION

 - Proceed to the Finance & Collection Unit to pay the corresponding fee (if applicable).

-- Claim the permit and official receipt.
+- Claims permit and official receipt.

 - Proceed to the identified area for the conduct of activity.